-Medicaid Agency, SC Department of Health and Environmental Control
+Medicaid Agency, SC Department of Health and Environmental Control Frequency of Verification:

 Upon enrollment and at least once annually.

 State laws, regulations and policies referenced in the specification are readily available to CMS upon request through the Medicaid agency or the operating agency (if applicable).